-Nocs NS600 Crush review
+Nocs NS600 Crush full review

 The Nocs NS600 Crush is a new edition to the Nocs range of earphones that aim to blend high-quality construction and design with great sound.

 The Nocs NS600 Crush website claims the earbuds “delivers a superior full-range sound complete with impressive highs, compelling mids and an exceptionally full and rich bass”.
 So does it?
 Our NS600 review delivered some interesting results.

 Inside the box you get the earphones, a set of bud adaptors, a carrying case and Airplane adaptor.
 The earphones have the standard remote and mic buttons on the cable (which is made of Kevlar and doesn’t have some of the audio ‘rubbing’ that you find on cheaper components).
 The quality of components is pretty high across the board with stainless steel

 They’re a nice looking set of earphones too.
 The box proudly proclaims that they are designed in Stockholm, Sweden.
 We’re not sure why this is a selling point (did Sweden suddenly become a design epicentre?)
 But they have a quality to the construction and finish that is welcome

 The earphone technology consists of a tweeter for highs and woofer for bass (two drivers per earphone) so they should deliver much better sound than most entry-level earphones.